eminakgun/ahb-vip/README.md

     *   On the rising edge of `HCLK`, sample the bus signals.
     *   Detect the start of a transfer when `HTRANS` is `NONSEQ` or `SEQ`.
     *   When `HREADY` is HIGH, capture the transfer details into an `ahb_transfer` object and write it to an analysis port.
-    *   **Protocol Check:** Add an assertion to ensure the address phase and data phase are correctly pipelined (address phase of the current transfer occurs during the data phase of the previous one)[cite: 370].
+    *   **Protocol Check:** Add an assertion to ensure the address phase and data phase are correctly pipelined (address phase of the current transfer occurs during the data phase of the previous one).

 *   [x] Implement Basic Burst Transfers
     *   [x] **Sequence Item:** Add a field for burst type (`HBURST`).